 3) Make the necessary preparations within your company

 You’re not just going to go out and start picking foreign nationals to hire and figure out the rest once they arrive.
 You need to know what roles within your company you want to fill with international employees.
 Often, these are positions where you have trouble finding talent within the US that has the capabilities to excel in the role.

 Once you’ve figured out which roles in your company you will hire to fill, you need to make plans for recruitment and retention.
 Business immigration is not something that you can play by ear.
 You need to create a plan for bringing the employees to the US.
 Once done, you need to train your HR department to help your business and employees stay in compliance.
 For more information on maintaining compliance with United States Customs and Immigration Services (USCIS), download our 13-page I-9 Compliance Guide.
 FordMurray attorneys offer remote or on-site I-9 compliance trainings to get your entire team on board with tools and best practices.

 4) Obtain a certification from the Department of Labor

 Before moving forward with the visa process with USCIS, you will have to obtain a certification from the US Department of Labor (DOL).
 These certifications are in place so that the DOL can verify that the admittance of your foreign employees to the US will not harm job opportunities, wages, or working conditions for US workers.
-There are various certifications employers must obtain depending on the type of business immigration program they are using.
+There are multiple certifications employers must obtain depending on the type of immigration program they are using.